 The Registered Aromatherapist or RA designation is the only recognized title in aromatherapy.
 In order to receive this designation, one must take the ARC’s independent exam.

-We design our classes and courses to help you become an aromatherapy practitioner.
+We’ve designed our Aromatherapy Practitioner Course to help you become an aromatherapy practitioner.
 This looks different for everyone.
 Some people engage in home use for the family; some incorporate aromatherapy into their practices (such as massage); others start businesses doing consultations or selling essential oils.

 For us, the ultimate goal is to take the ARC exam and become a Registered Aromatherapist.
 This is the gold standard of aromatherapy designations.
 Our classes, courses, and training programs are geared to prepare you for this exam.